steverandy/concen/README.md

     Concen::Page.published.desc(:publish_time).first.content_in_html

 Generating static content should not be performed for every request because it is expensive.
 Concen does not have a mechanism of caching.
 However it is very simple in Rails to cache a page.
 You don't have to use Rails page caching mechanism.
-You simple need to set the proper Cache-Control header.
+You simply need to set the proper Cache-Control header.
 For example the following code will cache a page for 5 minutes in any reverse proxy and in the client browser.
 You can add a [Rack Cache](http://rtomayko.github.com/rack-cache/) or setup [Nginx reverse proxy cache](http://wiki.nginx.org/HttpProxyModule#proxy_cache) easily or even [Varnish](http://varnish-cache.org/) when the time comes.

     expires_in 5.minutes, :public => true
     fresh_when :etag => @article, :public => true